> >

 Mavic Reflex/C-Record Sheriff Star/Original tubular tires

 Added by SillyGooseCookie.
-Last updated about 11 years ago.
+Last updated almost 12 years ago.

-As of about 11 years ago, SillyGooseCookie has indicated that they no longer own this bike.
+As of almost 12 years ago, SillyGooseCookie has indicated that they no longer own this bike.

 32 Comments